angular/angular/aio/content/guide/updating.md

 # Updating to the latest version of Angular

-Angular is continually improving.
-Keeping your Angular app up-to-date enables you to take advantage of the most recent bug fixes, changes, and new features.
+Just like Web and the entire web ecosystem, Angular is continuously improving.
+Angular balances continuous improvement with a strong focus on stability and making updates easy.
+Keeping your Angular app up-to-date enables you to take advantage of leading-edge new features, as well as optimizations and bug fixes.

 This document contains general information and resources to help you keep your Angular apps and libraries up-to-date.